levthedev/gif/README.md

 `gif [search_terms]` will filter by search terms - `gif pikachu` will cause you to immediately feel 100% happier.

+`--modern` will give you a much better image resolution, but only works if you have iTerm 2.9 or higher and NPM installed.

 `--loops` or `--l` will let you loop the gif - `gif pikachu --loops 10` will cause you to immediately feel 1000% happier.

 `--help`, `--h`, or `man` will print this paragraph.

+If you have iTerm 2.9 or greater and NPM installed, you should add this line to your bash_profile, fish_config, or whatever other shell config you use - `export MODERN_TERMINAL="true"`.
+This will do the same thing as passing the --modern flag to all your `gif` commands.
 - - -

 ## problems

-you need to have **ruby**, **rubygems**, and **homebrew** installed. windows/linux support will be coming soon - sooner if you make a PR yourself.
+you need to have **Ruby**, **RubyGems**, and **Homebrew** installed. **NPM** is required if you want better image resolution.

-some gifs will look pretty funky in your terminal. this can happen if they cannot be unoptimized by gifsicle.
+some gifs (especially without the --modern flag) will look pretty funky in your terminal. this can happen if they cannot be unoptimized by gifsicle.

 essentially, many gifs are stored where each frame is a diff. gifsicle can try to turn these diffs into full frames (a process known as unoptimization), but sometimes cannot do this due to complicated color palettes, transparency issues, etc.